goatgirl86/14_Tableau_BikeSharing/README.md

 ## Summary
 ### Conclusion
-Citi Bike NYC is a fruitful business seeing lots of ridership.
+Citi Bike NYC is a successful business seeing lots of ridership.
 - Men were the primary user in 2019 with most of them taking short rides around 5 minutes in length.
 - Most rides took place in Manhattan where there is a high density of jobs and many tourist attractions.
 - Citi Bike should consider individual bike usage when prioritizing repairs.